-This information only applies if you are generally well; if you have specific health conditions affecting gastrointestinal function, nutrient absorption, or if you are using certain medications, your multi-disciplinary care team will make appropriate recommendations.
+This information only applies if you are generally well; if you have specific health conditions affecting gastrointestinal function, nutrient absorption, or if you are using certain medications (particularly blood thinners or anti-coagulants), your multi-disciplinary care team will make appropriate recommendations.

 Vitamin D and health: a quick summary.
 Vitamin D is a key micronutrient in any overall wellbeing strategy, including those that focus on supporting effective immune processes.
 We can get vitamin D from one of two routes: the food we eat (digest, and absorb), or we can make it ourselves by exposing our skin to sunlight; that’s why it’s referred to as the ‘sunshine vitamin’.
 Whilst skin synthesis is the major source of vitamin D for most people, it can also be obtained from the diet.

 Nearly all dietary sources of vitamin D are animal- or fish- based.
 Foods such as oily fish (wild salmon, mackerel, sardines, pilchards, trout, herring and kippers are all good sources); mushrooms (Shi-itake in particular), egg yolk, milk, and certain fortified foods (though these tend to be heavily processed with additional salt and sugar) are usually recommended.
 Grass-fed beef liver and cod liver oil may be useful sources but may not be recommended for certain people including pregnant women.